 What to expect from your session:

 When you come to the massage studio to receive a massage, you can expect a thoroughly relaxing and enjoyable experience.
-The Berkana Massage Studio has a very comfortable atmosphere with soothing music, and aromatherapy.
+The Berkana Massage Therapy Student Clinic has a very comfortable atmosphere with soothing music, and aromatherapy.
 When you arrive you will need to fill out some paperwork, read and sign the policies, and make payment.
-Your student therapist will greet you in the waiting room and will ask you some brief questions about your general health, you will discuss what kind of massage is best suited for your needs.
+Your student therapist will greet you in the waiting area and will ask you some brief questions about your general health, you will discuss what kind of massage is best suited for your needs.
 After your intake interview, your student therapist will escort you to the treatment area and you will have privacy so that you may disrobe to your comfort level and get on the massage table.
 Usually, people will either choose to leave on their undergarments or will completely disrobe.
 You will be under the sheet and blanket for the entire session and the therapist will keep you properly covered.

 In a few moments the student therapist will return and begin the massage.
 During the massage the therapists will only undrape (uncover) the area of the body they are working on, to assure your comfort and privacy.
 Throughout the massage they will check in with you to make sure that you’re comfortable and that they are using the appropriate pressure.